ntop/n2n/doc/Building.md

 The Makefiles are all setup to allow cross compiling of this code.
 You will need to have the cross compiler, binutils and any additional libraries desired installed for the target architecture.
-Then you can run the `./configure` with the appropriate CC and AR environment and the right `--host` option.
+Then you can run the `./configure` with the appropriate `--host` option.

 If compiling on Debian or Ubuntu, this can be as simple as the following example: